Rigidity theorems for K- and H-cohomology and other functors

 \v\noi (c) For a field $F$ one has a functorial isomorphism $K^M_m(F) \cong CH^m(F,m)$ between the Milnor $K$-group and the written Bloch higher Chow group, by work of Nesterenko and Suslin \cite{NeSu}, see also Totaro \cite{To}.
 Hence one gets rigidity for Milnor $K$-theory mod $n$ and the $n$-torsion of Milnor $K$-theory, for all three cases (i), (ii) and (iii). \end{exam}

 \noi The above results are implied by some more general theorems.
 We introduce a notion of rigid functors (see Definition 1.1) and sufficiently rigid functors (see Definition 3.1), and prove that the above rigidity result hold for such functors, justifying their names in retrospective.
+Then we show how to produce such functors from twisted Poincar\'e duality theories as introduced by Bloch and Ogus \cite{BO}.